Winemaking: Pigeage

 Pigeage is a French term for the management of acidity and secondary pressing of grapes in fermentation tanks.
 To make certain types of wine, grapes are put through a crusher and then poured into open fermentation tanks.
 Once fermentation begins, the grape skins are floated to the surface by carbon dioxide gases released in the fermentation process.
 This layer of skins and other solids is known as the cap.
 As the skins are the source of the tannins, the cap needs to be mixed through the liquid each day, or "punched", which traditionally is done by stomping through the vat.

 Cold stabilization

 Cold stabilization is a process used in winemaking to reduce tartrate crystals (generally potassium bitartrate) in wine.
 These tartrate crystals look like grains of clear sand, and are also known as "wine crystals" or "wine diamonds".
 They are formed by the union of tartaric acid and potassium, and may appear to be [sediment] in the wine, though they are not.
 During the cold stabilizing process after fermentation, the temperature of the wine is dropped to close to freezing for 1–2 weeks.
 This will cause the crystals to separate from the wine and stick to the sides of the holding vessel.
-When the wine is drained from the vessels, the tartrates are left behind.
+When the wine is drained from the vessels, the tartrates are left behind.This process improves the wine's aesthetic clarity and commercial appeal, as consumers often mistake harmless tartrate crystals for glass shards or wine faults.
 They may also form in wine bottles that have been stored under very cold conditions.